vippsas/vipps-psp-api/vipps-psp-api.md

 It's important that the PSP sends this update, so the user can see the correct status of the payment in Vipps.
 Without a status update from the PSP, the user will see an incorrect status.
 Payment updates are processed in batches.
 See: [Batch processing of status updates](#batch-processing-of-status-updates).

-The user receives confirmation of the payment in Vipps.
-Vipps redirects the end user to the `redirectUrl` provided during payment initiation.
+The Vipps user receives confirmation of the payment in Vipps, and Vipps redirects the end user to the `redirectUrl` provided during payment initiation.

 **Please note:**

-- The `makePaymentUrl` has a timeout of 15 seconds.
-If no response is received within this period Vipps will mark the transaction as failed.
+- The `makePaymentUrl` has a timeout of _**15 seconds**_.
+  If no response is received within this period Vipps will mark the transaction as `FAILED`.
   This is a known issue with the current API.
   Future improvements to address this issue are planned.
 - Some users may close Vipps immediately after seeing the payment confirmation, therefore not being "redirected" back to the merchant.
 Because of this, it is important for the